Spottybadrabbit/apt_hunt/README.md

 sudo python setup.py install
 ```

-At this point, you should add your GOOGLE_API_KEY as well as set parameters in the [configuration file](scraper/config.py).
+At this point, you should add your GOOGLE_API_KEY and set parameters in the [configuration file](scraper/config.py).
 Then run the scraper.py script or set sensible crontab jobs by running:

 ```bash
 python scraper/cron.py